acrylian/instagramfeed/README.md

 ## Installation

-Place the file `instagramfeed.php` into your `/plugins` folder, enable it and set the plugin options.
+Place the file `instagramfeed.php` to your `/plugins` folder, enable it and set the plugin options.

 Add `instagramFeed::printFeed(4);` to your theme where you want to display the images.